silentfuzzle/Cue-Masher/README.md

 In the following dialogue box, you can select a .wav file from your computer, select the keyboard key you would like to use to play the sound, and name the sound.
 Click "Browse..." to select a .wav file from a File Chooser.
 When you enter a key into the text box, make sure you are not holding down the Shift key, or your entry won't be allowed.
 Also, make sure that you are entering a supported key, or you will receive a warning when you try to add it to the board.
 Sounds can have a name with a maximum length of twenty characters.

-You can also indicate whether the sound is "Stoppable" or not.
+You can also indicate whether the sound is "Stoppable" or "Toggleable."
 Stoppable sounds can be stopped by pressing the Spacebar in the main interface and resumed by pressing the sound's key.
-This is recommended for music and long, atmospheric sound effects but isn't recommended for short sound effects such as punches.
+Toggleable sounds can be played by pressing the sound's key and stopped by pressing the key again.
+This allows you to program multiple sounds to stop by pressing the Spacebar, or stop individual sounds by pressing their corresponding button, while other sounds continue playing.
+One or both of these options are recommended for music and long, atmospheric sound effects but aren't recommended for short sound effects such as punches.

 When you're finished, click Add to add the sound to the project's sound board.
 If you have assigned a new sound to a key that is already associated with a sound, you'll be asked to resolve the conflict.
 See Editing Sounds below for more information.
 Click Cancel in the New Sound dialogue to discard the new sound without making any changes.
 You can have a maximum of five New Sound dialogue boxes open at a time.

 ### Playing Sounds

 To play the sounds on the sound board, click the buttons on the interface or press the corresponding keys on the keyboard.
 Make sure that Edit > Editing mode isn't checked and that you aren't holding down the Shift key.
 If a button on the board is colored pink, this means that the sound file couldn't be found or opened, and the sound isn't playable.
+While a sound is playing, its corresponding board button will be colored green.
 You can stop all Stoppable sounds by pressing the Spacebar or clicking the Stop button at the bottom of the interface.

-Note that there is a known bug that causes sounds to loop infinitely if they are stopped or started repeatedly.
-If this happens, you will need to close and reopen Cue Masher.
+You can also stop Toggleable sounds by pressing their corresponding keys on the keyboard or clicking their corresponding buttons in the interface.

 ### Editing Sounds